Florida Department of Health in Monroe County

 The Florida Department of Health in Monroe County serves the residents of and visitors to the Florida Keys.
-DOH-Monroe maintains seven sites from Key West to Key Largo, including four clinics, three community health services offices and an administrative center.
+DOH-Monroe maintains five sites from Key West to Tavernier, including three clinics, three community health services offices and an administrative center.
 Staff can be reached at (305) 293-7500 during regular business hours and after hours (via answering service).

 With much of his career in public health, Eadie served as Deputy Director, Chief Operating Officer, and Department Counsel for the Metropolitan Government Public Health Department of Nashville and Davidson County in Tennessee.
 He also served as Deputy Secretary of Administration and Interim Director for the Division of Emergency Preparedness and Community Support for the Florida Department of Health.
 He is also a committee member of the Preparedness Planning, Outcomes, and Measures (PPOM) of the National Association of County and City Health Officers.

-In addition to his work in public health, Eadie has been the President of the Board of Directors of Sigsbee Charter School since 2010, and a member of the American Association of Law, Medicine and Ethics.
-Eadie hold a Juris Doctor from Vanderbilt University and was a Morehead Scholar at the University of North Carolina in Chapel Hill.
+In addition to his work in public health, Eadie has been active in the community serving as President, board member, or committee member of various civic organizations.
+Eadie holds a Juris Doctor from Vanderbilt University and was a Morehead Scholar at the University of North Carolina in Chapel Hill.
 He is married with five children and seven grandchildren.